 If a family member dies because of negligence, you might be entitled to recover damages.
-Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced personal injury attorney as soon as possible.
-Call (912) 234-2334 to discuss your case with one of the wrongful death attorneys at Hasner Law’s Savannah office.
+Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced wrongful death attorney in Savannah as soon as possible.
+Call 678-888-4878 to discuss your case with the lawyers at Hasner Law.

 What Is Wrongful Death?